lasseignelab/capture/README.md

 ```

 ## md5
-The `md5` command produces a combined MD5 checksum for all the files specified.
+The `md5` command produces an MD5 checksum for each file specified and a
-It will show a list of all files included to ensure that the result is as
+combined MD5 checksum for all the files.
+The purpose of this command is to
-expected.
-The purpose of this command is to determine whether files downloaded
+determine whether files downloaded or created are complete and accurate.
+If
-or created are complete and accurate.
+the MD5 checksums from two sets of files match then the files are all the same.

 Definition:
 ```